 The Benevolent Fund is administratively entirely separate from BAFUNCS, but it is under the control of Trustees drawn from and appointed by the Association.
-The BAFUNCS Benevolent Fund is registered with the United Kingdom Charity Commissioners (Registered Number 297524).
-Its purpose is to give financial assistance to any former employees of the United Nations or its Organizations and Bodies and their dependants ordinarily resident in the United Kingdom.
-Beneficiaries do not have to be members of the Association.
-The Guide to the Fund has recently been revised, and is attached.
+The BAFUNCS Benevolent Fund (BBF) is registered with the United Kingdom Charity Commissioners (Registered Number 297524).
+The object of the BBF is to relieve in cases of need, hardship or distress members of the Association, their spouses, widows, widowers and other dependants.
+Support is also available to any former employee of the United Nations or of its Specialised Agencies provided that they are resident in the United Kingdom.
 A flyer providing information on the general categories of requests that can be considered is also attached..
-An Appplication Form is available here, or from the Clerk/Treasurer, whose address is shown in the right-hand column of this page..
+An Appplication Form is available here, or from the Clerk/Treasurer, whose address is shown in the right-hand column of this page.

 Further information about the Fund can be obtained from the Clerk to the Trustees, the BAFUNCS Regional Representatives or Regional Welfare Officers.